WibblyGhost/solar_logger/README.md

 This project is a multi-step program which relies on a MQTT backend to read information from an Outback solar controller which sends statistics of current battery status, input voltages etc. This program subscribes to the MQTT broker to retrieve the information broadcast and deciphers the raw byte streams into a readable form.
 It then converts the data into points to allow insertion into a time series database (InfluxDB) where the data can be stored, modeled and queried.
 The database will link to a Grafana website which will graph, model and compare the data on a privately accessible site.

+The program makes use of multi-threaded applications for receiving MQTT data packets and uploading the packets into InfluxDB.
+This is done by transfering packets from one thread into the other by the use of `Queues`.

 ## InfluxDB Setup

 This project comes with a mostly pre-built Influx instance that you can run up or copy to a Docker server.
 All Influx configurations will be written to the folder `docker_influxdb`.
 If this is your first time running InfluxDB I would suggest uncommenting the following code in the `docker-compose.yml` and copying specified `.env` file into the base directory.